-Management estimates that the amendments to IAS 1, IFRS 16, and IAS 7 will have no significant impact on the Group.
+Management estimates that the amendments to IFRS 9, IFRS 7 and IFRS 19 will have no significant impact on the Group.
 Management has decided to apply the amendment to IAS 21 as of the date specified in the amendment, which is January 1, 2025.
 Given the volatility of Argentina's exchange markets and the announcements of amendments, it is currently impossible to estimate the impact of this amendment.
+Finally, regarding IFRS 18, Management will begin a process of evaluating the impact on the presentation of the required information.